oz123/awesome-c/README.md

 ## Graphics ##

+This is for programmatic manipulation of graphics in C; if you want to make a GUI, the Graphical User Interface section is more appropriate.

 * [Cairo][384] - A 2D graphics library.
 [LGPL-2.1][15] or [MPL-1.1][385].
 * [Cogl][127] - A GPU graphics and utilities API.
 [MIT][11].
 * [Clutter][126] - A UI library based on OpenGL.
 [LGPL-2.1][15].